aronatkins/aronatkins.github.io/_posts/2014-12-18-girls-and-legos-absurd.markdown

 I have had a distaste for the
 [Lego Friends](http://www.lego.com/en-us/friends) collections ever since I first encountered them.
-They've created a specialty brand of Lego toys that caters to the Disney Princess set.
-What I don't understand is why they couldn't have added more gender balance to their existing sets.
+They've created a specialty brand of Lego toys that caters to the Disney Princess set and promotes pastels and flower gardens as the way to a girl's imagination.
+I don't understand why they couldn't have simply added more gender balance to their existing sets.

 This [webcomic](http://seasonaldepressioncomic.com/2014/12/06/lego-friends/)
 made the [rounds](http://www.marco.org/2014/12/17/lego-friends) this week and